SimplexCC/sell-docs/source/includes/introduction/_sell-txn-flow.md

 Once Simplex detects that blockchain transaction it verifies that the amount is correct (or else the cryptocurrency is returned --- a refund) and then sends the fiat money to your end-user.

-Both your end-user and you are notified at this point, and the transaction is finalized.
+Both you and your end-user are notified at this point, and the transaction is complete.

 [modeline]: # ( vim: set ts=2 sw=2 expandtab wrap linebreak: )